Cosmological FLRW phase transitions under exponential corrected entropy: Concluding remarks

+In this work we have explored how exponential corrections to the horizon entropy modify the thermodynamic and geometric behavior of the apparent horizon in a flat FLRW universe.
+By employing the unified first law of thermodynamics together with the Hayward--Kodama surface gravity, we derived the modified Friedmann equations and constructed the corresponding effective equation of state.
+These corrections generate a rich thermodynamic structure that is absent in standard GR cosmology, including divergences in the heat capacity, critical points, and first-order phase transitions.

+A central aspect of our analysis is the dependence of the temperature’s sign on the causal character of the apparent horizon.
+Since FLRW is homogeneous and isotropic at both early and late times, its apparent horizon is necessarily a \textit{past-inner} marginal surface, regardless of the matter content considered.
+This geometric restriction fixes the sign of $\kappa_{\mathrm{HK}}$ and, therefore, the sign of the temperature.
+As a consequence, although the modified Friedmann equations formally allow regimes with $\kappa_{\mathrm{HK}}>0$ (and thus $T<0$), these correspond to \textit{past-outer} horizons, which are incompatible with the causal structure of FLRW spacetime.
+Only the inner-horizon configurations (and therefore the corresponding thermodynamic branches) represent physically meaningful scenarios.
+This observation naturally excludes some of the mathematically admissible branches in the $P$-$v$ diagram.

+From a thermodynamic viewpoint, exponential corrections introduce new stable and unstable regions, controlled by the deformation parameter $\alpha$.
+For $\alpha>0$, the system exhibits a single critical point and a first-order phase transition at negative temperature, occurring above the critical isotherm---a reversed scenario compared to standard black-hole thermodynamics.
+For $\alpha<0$, the system displays double criticality and a more intricate structure, including a reentrant phase transition and a zero-order jump in the Gibbs free energy.
+However, this second branch contains extended intervals in which $C_{P}<0$ and no physically acceptable minimum of the Gibbs potential exists, rendering it thermodynamically unstable.
+When the geometric constraint on the sign of $\kappa_{\mathrm{HK}}$ is combined with the thermodynamic stability conditions, only the $\alpha>0$ branch survives as a physically viable description of early-Universe horizon thermodynamics.
+However, as mentioned, this case belong to an \emph{past-outer} horizon.

 On the other hand, numerical integration of the modified cosmological equations demonstrates that positive values of the deformation parameter $\alpha$ suppress the expansion rate, while negative values enhance it.
 The deviations from $\Lambda$CDM become significant at low redshifts ($z \lesssim 2$), where observational data are most sensitive.

-Comparison with Pantheon+ Type Ia supernovae and cosmic chronometer datasets confirms that $\Lambda$CDM remains the best fit to current data.
+Regarding observational viability, we confronted the modified Friedmann dynamics with cosmic-chronometer data and the Pantheon+SH0ES supernova compilation.
+The model reproduces the global expansion history with accuracy comparable to $\Lambda$CDM.
 Nonetheless, small deformations ($|\alpha| \lesssim 0.2$) are still allowed observationally and may represent subleading corrections to the expansion history.
+Moreover, the exponential correction mildly shifts the inferred value of $H_{0}$ toward higher values, it does not lead to a statistically significant improvement once model-selection criteria (AIC/BIC) are applied, as $\Lambda$CDM remains favored due to the penalty associated with the additional parameter $\alpha$.
+Therefore, the fact that this entropy deformation yields a consistent background cosmology while simultaneously predicting non-trivial horizon thermodynamics is noteworthy.